airacommunity/AIRA-User-Guide/D. Getting Started with AIRA.md

 -   **Dashboard:** Get an overview of essential metrics and quick actions for streamlined navigation.
 To learn more about the Dashboard and explore further insights, visit the [Dashboard]() section.

--  **Cases:** Manage and track different cases efficiently for a comprehensive view of your workflow.
+-  **Cases:** Cases in AIRA are integral components of workflows, representing stages where human interaction or decision-making is required.
 To learn more about the Cases and explore further insights, visit the [Cases]() section.

--  **Digital Agents:** Access and configure intelligent digital agents to automate tasks and processes.
+-  **Digital Agents:** Access and configure intelligent digital agents bots to automate tasks and processes.
 To learn more about the Digital Agents and explore further insights, visit the [Digital Agents]() section.

 -  **Connections:** Establish and manage connections smoothly for a connected automation ecosystem.
 To learn more about the connections and explore further insights, visit the [connection]() section.

 -   **Jobs:** Create and execute automation workflows effortlessly.
 To learn more about the Jobs and explore further insights, visit the [jobs]() section.

--   **Intelligent Document Processing :** Leverage powerful document processing capabilities for efficient data extraction.To learn more about the IDP and explore further insights, visit the [IDP]() section.
+-   **Intelligent Document Processing :** Using powerful document processing capabilities for efficient data extraction.To learn more about the IDP and explore further insights, visit the [IDP]() section.

 -   **Models:** Explore and manage automation models to enhance your hyper-automation workflows.
 To learn more about the Models and explore further insights, visit the [Models]() section.